 You probably know the many practical reasons why trees are important.
 Amongst other things, they help fight climate change, create animal habitat and create jobs.
 In a nutshell: Trees are vital to us.

-So, let’s dive into the super cool and unique reasons why people plant trees.
+So, let’s dive into our collection of powerful and unique reasons why people plant trees.

 Reasons to Plant Trees – The Click A Tree Team Version